Does the Pain Ever Feel Like Its In the Past?

 I sincerely ask that question with an answer I don’t have for you.

 Also in this conversation the probation officer randomly mentioned another incident.
-This was a shooting back in 1999 that resulted in a death and a sentence for one of our sons.
+This was for a serious crime which resulted in a serious sentence for one of our sons.
 Turns out this probation officer was directly involved in redirecting my two sons to another location which led them to stop for gas which led to one son being jumped and led to a doped and drunken son to overreact.
-What if this now probation officer (who I wish there were 50 other probation officers just like him) never sent them to that false address?
+What if this now probation officer (who I wish there were 50 other probation officers just like him!) never sent them to that false address?
 What if… I’m surprised how much this random storytelling has brought up that pain.

 I have no doubt that my one son was still headed to incarceration.
-He was very hard-headed and unreachable and on a two-week drunk with a stolen gun.
-This was going to end bad.
+He was very hard-headed and unreachable and on a two-week drunk.
+This was going to end badly.
 If it wasn’t this incident, it would have been another.
-And a death still happened.

 I’m guessing by tomorrow I will be back into my normal routine of a life.
 I will get a random gift of hope from one of the boys which I will “live” in because it will remind me that it has all been worth it.
 But today it simply hurts so much.